Editor’s note: Updated the article to cover recent market trends as of 2026.

 Organizations can create effective documentation only with a granular view of all assets and their dependencies.
 This makes the choice of an agentless IT infrastructure and application mapping software solution critical.

-Faddom helps organizations worldwide with IT documentation by mapping their entire hybrid IT environments — both in the cloud and on premise — in as little as one hour.
+Faddom helps organizations worldwide with IT documentation by mapping their entire hybrid IT environments—both in the cloud and on-premise—in as little as one hour.
 Start a free trial today!